martinrybak/mainstream/README.md

 `StreamBuilder` is one of the most powerful widgets in Flutter.
 Like `AnimatedBuilder` and `ValueListenableBuilder`, it can be used to selectively rebuild only parts of a widget, which is very efficient.

 However `StreamBuilder` does not provide a way to receive callbacks for a Stream's `data`/`error`/`done` events.
 Often we may want to respond to those events by performing an action.
-For example, to pop all routes off a `Navigator` after a user logs in or out using `FirebaseAuth`.
-To do this with a StreamBuilder would require an additional stream listener.
+For example, updating a `Navigator`.
+To do this with a `StreamBuilder` would require an additional stream listener.
 However this requires the boilerplate of creating a `StatefulWidget` and canceling our subscription.
-If our stream is not a broadcast stream (meaning it supports multiple listeners), we would have to avoid using a `StreamBuilder` altogether.
+Also, if our stream is not a broadcast stream (meaning it supports multiple listeners), we might have to avoid using a `StreamBuilder` altogether.

 ```
 class Home extends StatefulWidget {